Aggressive Driving vs Road Rage: Understanding the Key Differences

 Aggressive Driving vs Road Rage: Key Differences

-While both aggressive driving and road rage pose significant risks on the road, understanding their key differences is crucial for drivers, law enforcement, and the legal system.
+While both aggressive driving and road rage pose significant risks.
+Therefore, understanding their key differences is crucial for drivers, law enforcement, and the legal system.
 Here are the primary distinctions based on behavior, motivation, and legal repercussions.

 Behavioral Differences